 You can use etched mirror as a backsplash for interior cabinet walls.
 When applied to the interiors of cabinets, luminous etched mirrors add elegance and enhance interior cabinet lighting.
 Mirrors' ability to emphasize the texture and designs of transparent cabinet glass inserts from within offers a surprising extra benefit.

 Marbleized Décor Made Easy With Bendheim Glass

 Used on just about any surface, marbleizing has always been a favored decorative practice in the world of high design.
 It gained popularity in Europe during the Renaissance and remains an admired ornamental technique today.
-With several Bendheim glasses featuring a marbleized look, you can add a timeless, en-vogue design element to your cabinets, doors, and partitions.
-Check these out: Lamberts Mouth-Blown White Dappled, Wispy Slate, Berry Ice Cream, and Fall Carnival.
+Use Bendheim glass featuring a marbleized look to add a timeless, en-vogue design element to your cabinets, doors, and partitions.

 New Cabinets or Refacing Existing Ones | The Case for Cabinet Refacing:

 Your Home.
 Your Vision.
 Bendheim Cabinet Glass.